nimchimpski/InferSAR/README.md

 Earlier the Test (evaluation) step were done using a subset of the data used for training - a fairly common technique.
 Using a 0.7, 0.15, 0.15 train/validate/test split, it was found that by introducing a large amount of tiles featuring mountain terrain coupled with zero flood ground truth labels, the model could effectively be taught that that ‘mountain shadow’ was not water (a persistent problem).
 This needs to be tested using K-fold / hold-1-region method.

-## USING FLOODAI-V2 TO ANALYZE AN IMAGE -
+## USING InferSAR TO ANALYZE AN IMAGE -

 ### THE ENVIRONMENT
 If necessary run: